 Upon his return to Melbourne, David spent 4 years as a consultant for the largest veterinary hospital in the southern hemisphere, Lort Smith Animal Hospital (North Melbourne).
 Here the immense workload and variety of cases, from across Victoria, fed his academic knowledge and advanced his technical skills.
 In June 2017 David purchased Mackie Family Vet Clinic from Dr Mark Mackie.

 David is married to Anna and they have three daughters.
-They live with many pets including two dogs Ali and Yoshi, one cat Huckleberry, two Guinea Pigs Honeycomb and Kubo, five fish.
+They live with many pets including two dogs Buddy and Yoshi, one cat Huckleberry, a bearded dragon Echo.
 David enjoys learning, reading, and endurance sports.